As the end of term nears, you may be feeling the time crunch. Unsurprisingly, this is also the time when procrastination tends to be at its peak.

 Dr. Abdel-Malek runs workshops on procrastination where he tries to debunk some common myths that procrastination is caused by laziness, poor time management, or lack of work ethic.
 In reality, he says, it’s not about any of these things.
 Procrastination is a coping mechanism for dealing with anxieties.

 Procrastination can have many root causes, but here are some common ones:

 This is when you avoid doing something because you don’t think it’s important or because you think it’s a waste of your time.
 Maybe it’s a task at work that you don’t see the bigger purpose for, or you don’t understand the application of the assignment for your future career.
 Either way, without a strong motivation to complete the task, you end up avoiding it altogether.

 You doubt your ability to complete something.
 This is maybe because you feel unequipped or confused about what the requirements are.

-This was the area in which I struggled the most, when I was a student.
 In university we are challenged to do things that we don’t always feel capable of doing on our own.
 Instead of reaching out for help, we struggle to get started.